glebtsereteli/GMRoomLoader/docs/pages/api/roomLoader/state.md

 The following sections break down the available state categories
 * [Origin](#origin) - Where the room is anchored.
 * [Flags](#flags) - Which asset types to include.
-* [Transformation](#transformation) - Scaling, mirorring, flipping and rotating options.
+* [Transformation](#transformation) - Scaling, mirroring, flipping and rotating options.
-* [Miscellaneous](#miscellaneous) - Extra parameters like multiplicative scaling and additive rotation when loading full rooms or instances, and custom tilesets when loading tilemaps.
+* [Miscellaneous](#miscellaneous) - Extra parameters like custom tilesets when loading tilemaps, maybe more in the future.

 ## Origin